 The workflow of getting a video testimonial is known to you already: after a conversion has happened, you send a link to the survey using your email software or Trust’s built-in email service.

 Your customer just hit the ‘Record’ button or uploads their own video and optionally e-sign a contract.
 Then, Trust works on the data and features the video testimonial on the website after your approval.
 Simple as that.

-This feature allows you to collect ratings from your clients to get their feedback and display total results on your website and in Google search results to get more organic traffic.
-What’s more, the upcoming features include the possibility to include ratings from other platforms like ProvenExpert.
+This feature allows you to collect 5-star ratings from your clients to get their feedback and display total results on your website with a badge and in Google search results to get more organic traffic.

 To sum up this section, here’s a table summarizing the main Trust and Endorsal’s features:

 We have reviewed the main features of Trust and Endorsal.
 Now let’s explore some additional perks these tools offer.

 It can be crucial to have the ability to fully customize notifications to match your website look and feel.
 Both tools allow you to fully customize them or choose one of the pre-defined templates to save time.
 Nice, isn’t it?

 In the nutshell, this feature allows you to set up specific rules to display notifications and target visitors based on different metrics.
 Trust has advanced rules which control how many times, and under what conditions the widget appears.
 These rules vary depending on the feature you use.

 - eSigning Contract (available only in Trust)

 Document the agreements with customers regarding publishing their testimonial to establish a GDPR compliant relationship with your clients.